canonical/kafka-operator/docs/how-to/h-enable-encryption.md

 where `<tls-certificates>` is the name of the TLS certificate provider charm deployed.

+[note]
-> **Note** If Kafka and ZooKeeper are already related, they will start renegotiating the relation to provide each other certificates and enable/open to correct ports/connections.
+If Apache Kafka and Apache ZooKeeper are already related, they will start renegotiating the relation to provide each other certificates and enable/open to correct ports/connections.
 Otherwise relate them after the both relations with the `<tls-certificates>` .
+[/note]

 ## Manage keys